artemis-sbs/sbs_utils/docs/_sources/tutorials/gui.rst.txt

 Creating a Page
 -----------------

-A Page is a single class that allow the presentation and handling of messages in on place that can have data.
+A Page is a single class that allows the presentation and handling of messages in one place that can have data.

 Below is the 'hello, world' of mission script using sbs_utils.